crmcleod/crmcleod/README.md

 <img align='left' style='align-self: top; text-align: center' src="./446733257015201.gif" data-canonical-src="./446733257015201.gif" width="30%" height="400%"/>&nbsp;&nbsp;
 **BURIED**

-&nbsp;&nbsp;  🌑 A dark text adventure set in a mine, built with a simple React front-end, fed by a json script
+&nbsp;&nbsp;  🌑 A dark text adventure set in a mine

+&nbsp;&nbsp;  🌑 Built with a modified version of the game engine used in ODYSSEY

 &nbsp;&nbsp;  🌑 <a href="https://github.com/crmcleod/cragglio">Github Repo</a>